anhr/commonNodeJS/player/player.md

 ```
 Individual setting for selected point is more priority before camera settings.

-### The user can select the point at which the camera is looking during playing for resolving of issue.
+### The user can select the point at which the camera is looking during playing.

 * If you do not setted the <b>cameraTarget</b> key into <b>arrayFuncs</b> and did not create a <b>CameraGui</b> instance, please add <b>cameraTarget</b> for the <b>Player</b>.
 ```